 Bushel & Peck Table Setting

 For me any season or holiday is a great excuse to create a fun new table setting.
-So why would apple picking adventure be any different?
+So why wouldn’t an apple picking adventure be any different?

-As I have mention I love the fall and everything pumpkin, but sometimes I feel like the lonely apple is often overlooked.
+As I have mention I love the fall and everything pumpkin, but sometimes I just feel like the lonely apple is often overlooked.
 Apple Picking has be a fall favorite for me as long as I can remember.
-You drive up to the mountains, making it a family adventure and select your perfect apples right off the tree.
-Check out our previous post Apple Picking (click to link.)Then after a fun day in the mountains, making memories, your take all your farm fresh treasures home and create some delicious homemade family recipes.
-Make sure to pick up some fresh apple cider, while I am at the orchards since it makes the perfect cool weather drink.
-I have a great recipe for a hot apple toddy, I will add into my recipe box sometime this week, so you guys make sure to check that out, it is perfect for the fall.
+You drive up into the mountains, making it a family adventure and select your perfect apples right off the tree.
+Check out our previous post Apple Picking.Then after a fun day in the mountains of making memories, your take all your farm fresh treasures home and create some delicious homemade family recipes.
+I always make sure to pick up some fresh apple cider, while I am at the orchards since it makes the perfect cool weather drink.
+I have a great recipe for a Hot Apple Toddy, I will add into my recipe box sometime this week, so you guys make sure to check that out, it is perfect for the fall.